Cloud-Monkey/micro-e-commerce-django-paypal/README.md

 **All Auth - All Users who wish to create an account**

 Django AllAuth provides a comprehensive, customisable authentication system that keeps user data safe.
 If a customer wishes to register an account they may enter their username and email and password x 2 to ensure precision.
-Upon submitting the form the user will receive an email to validate their email and then sign in to Everneed.
-Similar to all form fields throughout the site, I have applied my own styling to keep in line with Everneed's design.
+Upon submitting the form the user will receive an email to validate their email and then sign in to Button mashers.
+Similar to all form fields throughout the site, I have applied my own styling to keep in line with Button mashers's design.
 The log in page is similar to the register page with the log out page presenting the user with two buttons to continue the log out process or to return home.

 Feedback is continually released to the user through toast messages to confirm successful registration, log in and log out.